 With permission of the department head, Specialized study on an approved subject in one of the areas studies in Sociology of the Armed Forces, but not available in other courses offered by the department.
 The method of instruction (i.e., lecture, seminar, tutorial, directed reading, etc.) will be determined by student needs and faculty availability.

+Prerequisite: PSE/F214, PSE/F301A.

-Prerequisites: PSE/F214, PSE/F301A For Students in 3rd and 4th year
+Note(s): For Students in 3rd and 4th year Lab (/wk):